 Optional visit to the International Residence cluster to get an idea of on-campus housing options at Western.
 You can also use this time to visit academic departments.

-Also, bring a water bottle.
-Western recently joined 50 other colleges in becoming a bottled water free campus.
+Also, bring a water bottle because Western is a bottled water free campus.
 This student-led initiative supports one of Western’s core values of environmental sustainability.
 Guests can purchase cups of water at any of our eateries on campus, as well as bring their own reusable water bottle to fill at water fountains or hydration stations.

 For accessible parking and campus route information click here or ask our student volunteers when you arrive.